The School of Physics is part of the Faculty of Science. Units of study in this major are available at standard and advanced level.

 Physics is a generalist major that, instead of preparing you for a narrow career path in just one area, allows you great freedom of choice in your ultimate employment.
 This may appeal to students who have not yet committed themselves to one career choice.
 Skills acquired during a physics major, such as problem solving, information handling, critical reasoning, logical thought, clear communication, and use of computers as an analysis tool are much in demand in many fields of employment.
 You may end up as a professional physicist, but equally these skills fit you for a job in medicine, communications, manufacturing, teaching, journalism, public service, management, finance, and many more.

 Completion of one unit of study in each semester provides a solid foundation for further studies in physics in higher years.

 Either of the first semester units PHYS2011/2911, together with either of the second semester units PHYS2012/2912 is sufficient to qualify for admission to senior physics.
 If you are intending to major in physics, we strongly recommend you take PHYS2013/2913 as well.

 Senior units of study are a combination of lecture modules with lab or a special project.
-Core lecture modules are electromagnetism and quantum mechanics.
-Electives include nanoscience, plasma physics, thermodynamics, biophysics, astrophysics, optics and high energy physics.
+Core lecture modules are electromagnetism and quantum mechanics and statistic mechanics.
+Electives include nanoscience, plasma physics, condensed matter physics, astrophysics, optics and high energy physics.